 Picnic Tray BLTs

-Packing the kids’ lunch is a lot like planning a tailgate.
-The goal is to make the perfect amount of delicious food that also travels well to your destination. (#Fail = those soggy tuna sandwiches your mom used to make).
-The keys to doing this successfully is spacing, salting, cutting and par-cooking.
+Planning a tailgate is a lot like packing the kids’ lunches.
+The goal is to make the perfect amount of delicious food that also travels well to your destination (unlike those soggy tuna fish sandwiches your mom used to make).
+The keys to doing this successfully are spacing, salting, cutting, and par-cooking.

 1 pound thick cut bacon*

 2 large tomatoes, sliced into ¼–½-inch rounds

 1 head Boston lettuce (or crispy lettuce), pulled into individual lettuce pieces